 and includes all partonic channels, Feynman diagrams, interference terms and resonance structures.
 All individual ${\rm Born}_i$ and ${\rm NLO}_i$ contributions are also presented in Table \ref{tab:integratednoqcut}.
 In addition, the last column provides the ratios of these contributions to \Bornthree.

-First, it can be noted that the hierarchy in the magnitude of the various $\text{Born}_{i}$ components at the Born level is not determined by the higher powers in $\alpha_s$.
+First, we see that the hierarchy in the size of the different $\text{Born}_{i}$ contributions does not follow the hierarchy in powers in $\alpha_s$.
 Indeed, \Bornthree at ${\cal O} (\alpha_s^2\alpha^4)$ dominates the complete Born-level result by about $97\%$.
 As expected, the $gg$ partonic channel dominates here, accounting for approximately $84\%$ of the \Bornthree contribution.
 On the other hand, the largest subleading contribution denoted as \Bornone at ${\cal O} (\alpha_s^4\alpha^2)$, which can be classified as the irreducible QCD background for the production of the $t\bar{t}$ pair, is of the order of $2.4\%$ only.
 The \Borntwo contribution, consisting of photon-initiated subprocesses and comprising the interference terms between various orders, is completely negligible.
-Finally, the contributions of both \Bornfour, which is dominated by the $g\gamma$ and $b\bar{b}$ partonic channels, and \Bornfive, that is generated by purely electroweak-induced contributions, are less than $0.5\%$.
+Finally, the contributions of both \Bornfour, which is dominated by the $g\gamma$ and $b\bar{b}$ partonic channels, and \Bornfive, which is generated by purely electroweak-induced contributions, are less than $0.5\%$.
 The reason why both \Bornfour and \Bornfive are similar in size is as follows.
 In the case of \Bornfour the $b$-quark initiated subprocesses contribute negatively via interference effects reducing the overall contribution by approximately $44\%$.
 For \Bornfive we have substantial contributions coming from the $b$-initiated partonic channels accounting for up to $79\%$ of \Bornfive.
-The latter contributions are enhanced due to the presence of the additional $t$-channel Feynman diagrams with intermediate $W$ bosons.
+The latter contributions are enhanced due to the presence of two top-quark resonances that are produced in the $t$-channel Feynman diagrams involving intermediate $W$ bosons.
 At last, we can see that the complete LO result provides only a rough estimate of the cross section for the $pp \to \ell^-\bar{\nu}_\ell\,j_bj_b\,jj$ process due to the large scale uncertainties that are of the order of $31\%$.